 Is telehealth really an effective way to do therapy or testing?

 There’s a lot of helpful information that is communicated face to face, through body language and minute facial expressions, and this isn’t as easily discerned through video interactions.
 However, while there are costs to using this medium, there are benefits too.
-During the coronavirus crisis, this is the only safe way to get mental health help.
+During the coronavirus crisis, this has been our safest way to provide mental health help.
 However, even during “normal” times, there are benefits to doing telehealth.
 For example, for some socially anxious children and adults, online therapy can feel like a safer first step.
 For parents with inflexible work schedules or without ready childcare, online services might be the only way for both parents to participate.
 For people who are unable to come in person, either because of distance or physical difficulty, telehealth can make it possible to seek help.

 Nevertheless, telehealth services might not work well for all people in all situations.
 We will always ensure the high quality of the services you receive with us and will only conduct these services when it’s appropriate.